openearth/aeolis-python/docs/index.rst

 are soil moisture contents, sediment sorting and armouring, bed slope effects, air humidity and roughness elements.

-This documentation described the Python implementation of the AeoLiS model.
+This documentation describes the Python implementation of the AeoLiS model.
 Originally, the model was developed in Fortran and the Python version only functioned as sandbox for new feature development.
 However, the latest implementation of the numerical